 Ever wanted to make plaid without buying the fabric?
 Now’s your chance!

-A textured, dense, and special design perfect for washcloths and placemats.
+A textured, dense design perfect for washcloths and placemats.

 This is the crocheted version of the knitted one.
 It’s incredible how similar it looks!

 Fancy Crochet Stitches

 There are two rows of stitching within this beautiful stitch.
 It’s a loose, open stitch, so you can see the shapes of the “angels”!
 It takes little time to learn this pattern.

 This technique creates a beautiful, textured design in the shape of a diamond.
 It’s worked in the round, but you can apply the same process to rows!

 This stitch seems complicated, but you’ll be fine if you learn how to increase and decrease single crochet using single crochet stitches.